RaphaelOliveiraMoura/gympoint-system/README.md

 ```
   // 1 - Git Clone

+  // 2 - Copy the .env.example and set the environment variables
+  cp .env.example .env

-  // 2 - Installing the project (Be sure to have installed the react native cli)
+  // 3 - Installing the project (Be sure to have installed the react native cli)

    // If you're going to emulate with android - run this command
    react-native run-android